-The Council's Treasury Policy Statement which was approved by the Policy and Resources Committee on 22 April 2013 (Report No 183-2013) requires that the Policy and Resources Committee will receive and consider the Treasury Management Strategy in advance of each new financial year.
+The Council's Treasury Policy Statement (Article XVIII of the Minute of Meeting of the Policy and Resources Committee of 22 April 2013, Report No 183-2013 refers) requires that the Policy and Resources Committee will receive and consider the Treasury Management Strategy in advance of each new financial year.

-5 TREASURY MANAGEMENT STRATEGY 2014/2015
+5 TREASURY MANAGEMENT STRATEGY 2015/2016

-The Council's Treasury Management Strategy for 2014/2015 is set out in detail in the attached document.
-The net new borrowing required in 2014/2015 is £10m.
+The Council's Treasury Management Strategy for 2015/2016 is set out in detail in the attached document.
+The net new borrowing required in 2015/2016 is £28m.
 In light of this there is expected to be phased borrowing during the year.
 This will be based on cash flow and interest rate monitoring to determine the term and value of each loan taken.